 What is exponential decay?
-Whenever something is decreasing or shrinking rapidly as a result of a constant rate of decay applied to it, that thing is experiencing exponential decay.
+Whenever a quantity decreases or shrinks rapidly as a result of a constant rate of decay applied to it, that quantity is experiencing exponential decay.

 The figure below is an example of exponential decay.
 In fact, it is the graph of the exponential function y = 0.5x